pvial00/LiteCastle/README.md

 # LiteCastle

+*** THIS PROJECT IS NO LONGER BEING DEVELOPED.
+PLEASE USE DARKCASTLE.

 *** Warning the cipher contained in this program is still undergoing cryptanalysis

 *** This program may be used to encrypt arbitrary file sizes